Sirens F.C.

-Sirens Football Club is a professional football club from the north-western seaside village of San Pawl il-Baħar in Malta.
+Sirens Football Club is a professional football club from the north-western seaside village of San Pawl il-Baħar, in Malta.

-Founded in 1968, they currently compete in the Maltese Premier League.
+Founded in 1968, they currently compete in the Maltese Challenge League.

 Club history

-Sirens FC was first known as St Paul's Bay Football Team for the Seasons 1968/69 and participated in the Amateur Soccer Cup Competition (ASCC).
-In their debut season the St Paul's Bay team ended runners up that year.
-After obtaining such a good placing the committee applied for affiliation in the Third Division of the Malta Football Association.
+Sirens FC was first known as "St. Paul's Bay Football Team" for the seasons 1968–69 and participated in the Amateur Soccer Cup Competition (ASCC).
+In their debut season, the St Paul's Bay team ended runners up that year.
+After obtaining such a good placing, the committee applied for affiliation in the Third Division of the Malta Football Association.

-A delegation from the MFA visited the club, which at that time was at the same premises as the Sirens Aquatic Sports Club.
+A delegation from the MFA visited the club, which at that time was on the same premises as the Sirens Aquatic Sports Club.
 At this point one has to mention Joe Muscat, known as id-Debu, who is the founder of Sirens FC.

 Up to 1972 the club was known as Sirens Football Team because as mentioned before, they had no premises until a house was obtained at 61, St Paul's Street, St. Paul's Bay.
 The new premise was officially opened by the Hon.
 Minister of Culture and Education, Miss Agatha Barbara on 29 January 1972.

 Season 2013–14 The blues left the league with an unbeaten record in the 2013-14 Maltese Third Division that made a big honour to them, Giovanni Galea made his all time goal scoring goals by scoring 44 goals in a single season, making him the record goalscorer in a single season in Maltese football (any level), breaking the record of Danilo Doncic.

 On 3 April 2019 Sirens FC secured a historic promotion to the Maltese Premier League as they celebrate the club's fiftieth anniversary after defeating Mqabba 4–0 at the Victor Tedesco Stadium.
 17 days after Sirens FC secured a promotion to the Maltese Premier League Sirens FC played against Vittoriosa Stars the game ended a draw no goals, Sirens FC finish as 2018–19 Maltese First Division Champions with 25 games played.

 After the first historic promotion, the team achieved another goal securing a place in a European competition for the first time, after reaching the fourth place in the season 2019-20 (terminated on 18 May 2020 due to the effects of the COVID-19 pandemic in the island).
-In its first ever European match, the team lost against Bulgarian side CSKA Sofia for 2-1, being eliminated in the first qualifying round of the UEFA Europa League.
+In its first ever European match, the team lost against Bulgarian side CSKA Sofia for 2–1, being eliminated in the first qualifying round of the UEFA Europa League.